Generic name: oxymetazoline nasal [ ox-ee-me-TAZ-oh-leen-NAY-sal ]

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Nasal Mist may cause serious side effects.
 Stop using Nasal Mist and call your doctor at once if you have:

 ongoing or worsening symptoms;